yaritaft/cosmos-challenge/README.md

 - On Heroku the max timeout response is 30 seconds.
 That's why you will get a 503 error.
 Although the elements will keep being erased after you get the response.
 This can be tackled by taking the async approach mentioned above or by using another cloud provider with a longer http timeout.
 For example AWS would be a good option, EC2 service has up to 4000 seconds timeout.

-### Run the JSON Server for manual testing if you don't have access to the crossmint api
+### Run the JSON Server for manual testing if you don't have access to the Client api

 JSON Server Repo: https://github.com/yaritaft/json-server